 This section will show you how to configure your new D-Link wireless router using the web-based configuration utility.

 Web-based Configuration Utility

-To access the configuration utility, open a web-browser such as Internet Explorer and enter the IP address of the router (192.168.0.1) or http://dlinkrouter.
+To access the configuration utility, open a web-browser such as Internet Explorer and enter the IP address of the router (192.168.0.1).